pterodactyl/documentation/ops/publish_release.md

 git push origin v0.6.0
 ```

-### Update the Release on Github
+### Update the Release on GitHub
-Once you've created and pushed up the tag you need to then go to the Github releases, find the most recent tag, and create
+Once you've created and pushed up the tag you need to then go to the GitHub releases, find the most recent tag, and create
 a nice release from it.
 The title should be `v1.2.3 (Codename)`, and the content should be from the Changelog for that release.
 All minor version releases should use the same codename as the major release version.

 ## Generate Signatures & Hashes
-Once you've created the release on Github, view it and select the option to download the `.tar.gz` archive of the release.
+Once you've created the release on GitHub, view it and select the option to download the `.tar.gz` archive of the release.
 Once downloaded, rename it to `panel.tar.gz` or `daemon.tar.gz`.

 ``` bash